Arles

 Aleor Craft & Bio-design, the gallery initiated by Nathalie Guiot in 2024, offers a curation around Juliette Rougier's practice, her relationship to the ‘collection’ and the Mediterranean territory.

-Pop-up ceramic with the works by Beatriz Horta Correia, Graça Pereira Coutinho, Valérie Mannaerts, Studio Roule and Suuz Studio.
+Pop-up ceramic with the works by Beatriz Horta Correia, Graça Pereira Coutinho, Valérie Mannaerts and Suuz Studio.